alimi/workshop_tutorial_content/01_getting_started_from_scratch.md

   1. There are plenty of things to look at, but we'll get to them later.
 For now, let's get the application running!

-  1. Go back to your terminal and make sure you're in the `bookstore` directory.
+  1. Go back to Terminal and make sure you're in the `bookstore` directory.

       Not sure if you're in the `bookstore` directory?
 Run `pwd` to see what directory you're in.
 You should see something like